The Land Use Change Guidance: shaping the future of climate, forestry and agriculture

 Nicko Debenham, VP Head of Sustainability & MD Biolands Group, br> Barry Callebaut

-LUC Guidance Pilots 101: Sign up for the webinar
+LUC Guidance Pilots 101: Watch the webinar replay

-Get answers to your questions and join key industry leaders in the pilot testing phase.
+Find out how to join key industry leaders in the pilot testing phase:

 The initiative brings together key players in sustainability: